logancammish/turbo-titans/README.md

 * May face problems with the colored crate in Windows 10.

 ## Installation:
-Clone this github repo to any directory (`git clone https://github.com/logancammish/turbo-titans.git`)
+Clone this github repo to any directory (`git clone https://github.com/logancammish/turbo-titans.git`) you can also find the installer under the latest release or [here](https://github.com/logancammish/turbo-titans/files/11116638/CONVER_TO_.BAT_installer.TXT) for windows.

 ## Running:
 Windows: Run the batch script found in `src` called `run.bat`, alternatively check the latest release for `release.zip`.